Strawberry Pineapple Frosé

 Key Ingredients

-This is a super simple 6 ingredient frosé recipe.
+This is a super simple six-ingredient frosé recipe.

 The complete ingredient list and measurements are listed in the printable recipe below.

-• Rosé: This is the key ingredient and it is tempting to pick up just any bottle.
-We tested this recipe using lots of different types of rosé -cheap, expensive, ones we drink all the time, to ones that just tasted okay.
-The best version used the rosé that we already love.
-Freezing it will remove some of the rosé flavor but bad rosé will make bad frosé.
+• Rosé: This is the key ingredient, and it is tempting to pick up just any bottle.
+We tested this recipe using many different types of rosé.
+Cheap bottles, expensive bottles, bottles we drink all the time, and ones that just tasted okay.
+The best version used the rosé we love drinking.
+Freezing it will remove some of the rosé flavor, but bad rosé will make bad frosé.

-• Aperol: There are many orange liquors that be substituted for Aperol including Curaçao, Cointreau, Grand Marnier, and the list goes on.
+• Aperol: Many orange liquors can be substituted for Aperol, including Curaçao, Cointreau, Grand Marnier, and the list goes on.
 We prefer Aperol because it isn’t super sweet and has a lower proof.
 Substituting another orange liquor might change the final taste of this frosé recipe.

-• Vermouth: We used blanc vermouth for this recipe because it is slightly sweeter than dry vermouth and has hints of floral.
+• Vermouth: We used blanc vermouth for this recipe because it is slightly sweeter than dry vermouth and has floral hints.

-• Frozen Strawberry and Pineapple: You can use fresh fruit but you will need to prep and freeze it in advance.
-The quality of frozen strawberry and pineapple is just as good for this recipe and will save you preparation time.
+• Frozen Strawberry and Pineapple: You can use fresh fruit, but you will need to prep and freeze it in advance.
+Frozen strawberries and pineapple are just as good for this recipe and will save you time in the kitchen.

 ingredients for frose